-- Approving the purpose and strategy for Sunwater - Approving the SCI and CP for Sunwater - Recommending appointment of the CEO to the shareholding Ministers - Appointing and/or removing the company secretary - Establishing Board committees and approving their membership and terms of reference - Approving delegated levels of authority to the CEO - Setting the CEO performance review policy and process, and monitoring the CEO's performance accordingly - Setting the CEO and senior executives' remuneration - Setting Sunwater's risk appetite - Approving Sunwater's annual operating and capital expenditure budget and any material changes to them - Approving any changes to Sunwater's capital structure - Approving Sunwater's annual report and accounts, including the corporate governance statement and the Directors' report including the remuneration report - Recommending and declaring dividends - Approving any significant changes in accounting policies or practices - Ensuring a satisfactory dialogue with shareholders based on the mutual understanding of objectives - Approving key governance and risk management policies.
+- Approving the purpose and strategy for Sunwater - Approving the SCI and CP for Sunwater - Recommending appointment of the CEO to the shareholding Ministers - Appointing and/or removing the company secretary - Establishing Board committees and approving their membership and terms of reference - Approving delegated levels of authority to the CEO - Setting the CEO performance review policy and process, and monitoring the CEO's performance accordingly - Setting the CEO and senior executives' remuneration - Approving acting arrangements for the CEO for leave periods greater than one week. - Setting Sunwater's risk appetite - Approving Sunwater's annual operating and capital expenditure budget and any material changes to them - Approval of climate change targets - Approving any changes to Sunwater's capital structure - Approving Sunwater's annual report and accounts, including the Directors' Report, sustainability and climate change disclosures and corporate governance statement. - Recommending and declaring dividends - Approving any significant changes in accounting policies or practices - Ensuring a satisfactory dialogue with shareholders based on the mutual understanding of objectives - Approving key governance and risk management policies.